IHE/IHE-MetadataHandbook/README.md

 * [Metadata principles and guidelines](#4-metadata-principles-and-guidelines)
 * [Glossary](#glossary)
 # 1 Introduction
-The Document Sharing profiles from IHE including XDS and XCA, enable a Community to share Patient specific medical documents.
+The Document Sharing profiles from IHE including [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html), enable a Community to share Patient specific medical documents.
 This is described in the [Enabling Document Sharing through IHE Profiles white paper (HIE using IHE)](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
 Each document shared is described by metadata.
-A Community deploying an HIE this way needs to define some metadata constraints and practices, so that the documents are found when they are needed.
+A Community deploying an HIE (Health Information Exchange) this way needs to define some metadata constraints and practices, so that the documents are found when they are needed.
 This handbook helps a Community to come up with appropriate constraints.
 ## 1.1 Purpose of this Handbook
 This handbook is intended to assist the reader on the steps necessary to define how document metadata would be used, how to enforce and propagate that use, and how to evolve the document metadata use constraints over time.
 Use of this handbook will produce a set of documentation and plans that we call your “Community Metadata Specification”.
 A well-managed Community Metadata Specification is an essential component of an efficient and coordinated Document Sharing system.
 This becomes more important with increase in participation, the number of patients, document types, and shared documents.